Former Bronx Golf Center to Become MTA Electric Bus Depot

-I remember it was rather cold this day and nearly lost my fingers flying the drone around the complex.
+I remember it was rather cold that day, and I nearly lost my fingers flying the drone around the complex.
 Entering the complex was rather easy since the drive-in gate was unlocked and unsecured.
-From the first look of it, the site was definitely an illegal dumping ground.
+At first look of it, the site was definitely an illegal dumping ground.
 The still-standing batting range with its intact green netting and overgrown golf hill facades stuffed with weeds.
 The place definitely had a family atmosphere minus the mini rainforest.
-The golf tee pavilion was a site to behold standing in the grass looking dead center to the structure.
-Beneath my feet, I could make out various colorful branded golf balls all over the ground.
-I eventually took a couple golf balls home as souvenirs knowing full well that next time I won't be as lucky to enter the property again.
+The golf tee pavilion was a sight to behold, standing in the grass looking dead center to the structure.
+Beneath my feet, I could make out various colorful, branded golf balls all over the ground.
+I eventually took a couple of golf balls home as souvenirs, knowing full well that next time I won't be as lucky to enter the property again.

-A forest of trees and bushes around the former mini-golf course obstacles.
+A forest of trees and bushes surrounds the former mini-golf course obstacles.

 1940s auto wrecker business on Gun Hill Road, Courtesy of NYC Municipal Archives

-The former entertainment complex changed owners several times during its name reshuffle before the MTA took back the property from the prior tenant who defaulted on the lease.
-The MTA at one time was even assessing the property to be used as a new transit facility.
-Instead, it built the present Gun Hill Bus Depot and leased the remaining property in the interim as a golf driving range and to the nonprofit Astor Little League which operated the adjacent baseball fields.
-The MTA instead built a smaller bus depot present at Gun Hill Road.
+The former entertainment complex changed owners several times during its name reshuffle before the MTA took back the property from the prior tenant, who defaulted on the lease.
+The MTA, at one time, was even assessing the property to be used as a new transit facility.
+Instead, it built the present Gun Hill Bus Depot and leased the remaining property in the interim as a golf driving range and to the nonprofit Astor Little League, which operated the adjacent baseball fields.
+The MTA instead built a smaller bus depot at Gun Hill Road.
 The property was sold to Grid Properties and Gotham Organization for $30.5 million in 2014.
-The former is a development company focused on retail-centered assets and the latter is responsible for residential housing northward of 30,000 units.
+The former is a development company focused on retail-centered assets, and the latter is responsible for residential housing north of 30,000 units.
 Grid and Gotham are long-time partners in multipurpose properties.

 Administrative building and pro golf shop.